Scalingo/developers-documentation/_scalingo_api/collaborators.md

 `GET https://$SCALINGO_API_URL/v1/collaborators`

-List all collaborators assigned to any application owned by current user.
+List all collaborators assigned to any application owned by the current user.
-The resources returned are Collaborators enhanced with the name of the application which the collaborator is assigned on: `app_name`.

 ||| col |||